Destinations Italy Umbria & Le Marche

 Travertine piazza · olive ascolane · aperitivo town

-The southern Marche town nobody talks about and everyone should.
-Piazza del Popolo is paved in travertine that shines after rain, lined with Renaissance arcades, and built around the Art Nouveau Caffè Meletti — where Hemingway and Sartre once drank anisette.
-The olive ascolane (fried, stuffed green olives) were invented here and are still the best version anywhere.
+The southern Marche town no one raves about and everyone should.
+Piazza del Popolo is paved in travertine that shines after rain, lined with Renaissance arcades, built around the Art Nouveau Caffè Meletti, where Hemingway and Sartre once drank anisette.
+The olive ascolane (fried, stuffed green olives) are stuffed here with pork, veal and chicken, breaded and fried to order.
 Stay two nights.
 Eat olives at six.
 Walk the piazza after dark.

 Caffè MelettiOlive ascolaneUnderrated